 Bishōnen can be found equally distributed between heroes and villains; bishōnen villains often develop devoted followings among fans.
 Bishōnen with white hair are almost always villains, no matter how they initially seem.

 The comparable Korean concept is kkot-minam ("flower pretty boy").

+Older Than Print, since The Tale of Genji frequently describes Genji himself as one.
 Often comes with the Bishie Sparkle.
 If all the guys are bishōnen without many women to balance them out, you've got yourself a Cast Full of Pretty Boys.

 Related to Rule of Glamorous.
 The Long-Haired Pretty Boy is a standard bishōnen design.

 Contrast Gonk, The Grotesque, and Puni Plush.
 Also, contrast Hunk which can nonetheless cross over with this trope, such as for Vega from Street Fighter, as well as Bara which is similar to Hunk but it has a good amount of fat somewhere.
 Pretty girls are known as Bishoujo ("beautiful girl"), but the aesthetics of bishoujo are different, typically emphasizing cute, petite femininity rather than sleek androgyny.
 See Bifauxnen for ladies who conform a bit more closely to the bishōnen aesthetic.
 Not to be confused with the Bishōnen Line.